cockroachdb/docs/cockroachcloud/quickstart.md

     <a href="quickstart-trial-cluster.html"><button class="filter-button page-level">{{ site.data.products.dedicated }}</button></a>
 </div>

-This page guides you through the quickest way to get started with CockroachDB by setting up a {{ site.data.products.serverless }} cluster with the default options.
+This page guides you through the quickest way to get started with CockroachDB.
+You'll start a free {{ site.data.products.serverless }} cluster, connect with the CockroachDB SQL client, insert some data, and then read the data from a sample application.

 For information on how to create a {{ site.data.products.db }} cluster with other options, see the [Learn more](#learn-more) section.

 Choose the level of detail you want for this page.